RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 		}
 		```,
 		caption: [The best program, written in the C programming language.],
+		placement: none,
 	) <hello-c>
 ]

-These code blocks interact well with figure environments and can be referenced
-easily out-of-the-box.
-But for extra punch, we can use a 3rd party package such
+For extra punch, we can use a 3rd party package such as
-as #link("https://typst.app/universe/package/codly")[codly] to prettify source
-code even further and get more features such as highlighting parts of our code.
+#link("https://typst.app/universe/package/codly")[codly] to prettify the output and get more features such as highlighting parts of our code.

 #codly-enable()
 While~@hello-c is written in the best programming language, here is a version